coralogix/terraform-provider-coralogix/docs/resources/alert.md

   standard {
-    applications = ["nginx"] //change here for existing applications from your account subsystems   = ["training"] //change here for existing subsystems from your account severities   = ["Warning", "Info"]
+    applications = ["nginx"] //change here for existing applications from your account subsystems   = ["subsystem-name"] //change here for existing subsystems from your account severities   = ["Warning", "Info"]
     search_query = "remote_addr_enriched:/.*/"
     condition {